 Gardner Lake, is located approximately 3 miles northeast of Salem.

 Ekonk, is located approximately 2 miles south of Sterling Hill.

-And remember, these are just a few of the hundreds of other ghost towns in this State.
-You can discover many more in your drives, or hikes by paying attention to the signs of a nearby old town.
-Those signs, and how to look for them I have wrote about in detail in my report,
+The ghost towns listed on this page are just a few of the hundreds of other ghost towns in this State.
+You can discover many more as you drive, or hike, by paying attention to the signs of a nearby old town.
+Those signs, and how to look for them are described in detail in my report,

 In this ebook, learn how to locate the eastern ghost towns by recognizing certain signs.
 And if you enjoy metal detecting, read about a real ghost town mini cache my partner John located.

 This is an Ebook.
 Available only as an instant download.